How To Add Emojis To The Names Of Your Microsoft Teams Channels

 And that’s it!
-Choose your emoji, click on Save and voilá, you have your individualized channel name.
+Click on Save and voilá, you have your individualized channel name.

-The next question is, of course, can we add customized images or icons for example in our company colors?
-Not yet, unfortunately.
+The next question is, of course, can we add customized images as emojis for Microsoft Teams or icons for example in our company colors?
+Not yet, unfortunately, at the moment there is no way to use Microsoft Teams custom emoji.
 But who knows…

 On a Mac, the keyboard shortcut is Command + Ctrl + space.